 Wait for your phone to revert back to the Wi-Fi network connection.
 Test if the bug has been fixed.
 Reboot your iPhone XR as a last resort.

 Resort to perform the Airplane mode trick.
 It is an alternative to power cycling your Wi-Fi connections on your phone.
 Try these steps:

 - Tap on Settings from your home screen and select airplane mode (you can see an aeroplane symbol).

 - Turn ON this airplane feature.
 This will switch off your Bluetooth and Wi-Fi options by default.

 - Once the airplane mode has been enabled, turn off your iPhone.

 - Hold on till your iPhone boots up.

-- Go to settings from your home screen and airplane mode, turn the feature ON.
+- Go to settings from your home screen and airplane mode, and turn the feature ON.

 - Wait till your Wi-Fi network connects, then check the signal strength.

-Phone connects to your Wi-Fi network by default, and could even connect to unsecured WiFi networks such as your neighbor’s network.
+The phone connects to your Wi-Fi network by default and could even connect to unsecured Wi-Fi networks such as your neighbor's network.
 Despite the connection, you may notice the signal strength getting weaker.